vanssata/omnipay-epay/README.md

 **Epay driver for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements PayPal support for Omnipay.
+This package implements Epay, EasyPay Bpay and more Bugarian online payment providers support for Omnipay.

 ## Installation